cisco/jfnr/README.md

   LICENSE -- LGPL (2.1) license copy under which this library is being released

+  Pre-requisites : Install libfnr as shared libraries are needed

   RUN : Import the source code in any editor like IntelliJ or Eclipse
         Junit test cases provided contains usage and demo applications